charleshamesse/KTH-DH2642/lateHandinChangelog.md

 # Changes for an improved grade in DH2642

+## Nicer frontpage

+Added a background image to the intro page.
+Made the text prettier

 ## Heart animation

 Added a little animation when books are added to favorites or if a book is rendered that is already favorited